Yandex Cloud

 Note

 You can also get a link to the file in Yandex Disk.
-For more information, see the documentation.
+For more information, see this guide.

 4. In DataLens, paste the link into the Link to file in Yandex Documents field and click Add.